BenPinhasov/AdversarialDeepFakes/README.md

 ### MesoNet

-We use the the PyTorch implementation of [MesoNet](https://github.com/HongguLiu/MesoNet-Pytorch).
+We use the PyTorch implementation of [MesoNet](https://github.com/HongguLiu/MesoNet-Pytorch).
 The pretrained model can be downloaded from [here](https://github.com/HongguLiu/MesoNet-Pytorch/blob/master/output/Mesonet/best.pkl?raw=true).
 Once downloaded save the pkl as `Meso4_deepfake.pkl` inside ```faceforensics++_models_subset/face_detection/Meso```  directory which was created by unzipping the XceptionNet models in the previous link.

 After saving the weights the `faceforensics++_models_subset/` directory should have the following structure: